 Mr. David L. Bernd was appointed to the Board of Visitors on July 1, 2008, and was reappointed to a second four-year term on July 1, 2012.
 He served as Rector of the Board from 2010 to 2012.
+He currently serves as vice chair of the Academic & Research Advancement Committee and as a member of the Institutional Advancement Committee.

 Mr. Bernd is chief executive officer of Sentara Healthcare, a $5 billion integrated health System headquartered in Norfolk, Virginia.
 Sentara, a leading not-for-profit health care provider in Virginia and North Carolina, is comprised of 10 acute care hospitals, health plans with 440,000 covered lives, 618 provider medical group and a medical staff of 3,680 physicians.
 Sentara was ranked the number one integrated health care network in the United States consecutively in 2010 and 2011 by Modern Healthcare magazine and is the only health care system in the nation to be named in the top 10 for 15 years.